ex3ndr/supervoice-librilight-preprocessed/README.md

 ## Dataset Structure

 Structure is similar to original dataset.
-Each file is represented in three formats: `.flac` with audio, `.txt` with text and `.TextGrid` with alignment.
-Top level folders are speakers, next one is a session and then the files split into up to `16 seconds`.
+Each file is represented in three formats: `.flac` with audio, `.txt` with text, `.TextGrid` with alignment, `.speaker.pt` for FACodec speaker embedding, `.codec.pt` for FACodec codes.
+Top level folders are speakers, next one is a session and then the files split into up to `30 seconds` with rougtly `15 seconds` on average.

 ## Reproduction